Marker Logo

 Erected 1980 by Texas Historical Commission.
 (Marker Number 5348.)

 Location.
 29° 42.209′ N, 98° 7.71′ W. Marker is in New Braunfels, Texas, in Comal County.
-Marker can be reached from the intersection of North Castell Avenue and West Zink Street.
+It can be reached from the intersection of North Castell Avenue and West Zink Street.
 The marker is located on the southern section of the Saints Peter and Paul Catholic Church grounds.
 Touch for map.
 Marker is at or near this postal address: 386 North Castell Avenue, New Braunfels TX 78130, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Church of Saints Peter and Paul (within shouting distance of this marker); 1915 New Braunfels Post Office
+At least 8 other markers are within walking distance of this marker: The Church of Saints Peter and Paul (within shouting distance of this marker); 1915 New Braunfels Post Office

 Paid Advertisement